erlsci/erldn/README.md

 This project implements EDN support using leex and yecc.
 Results are tested with eunit.

+Notes on how this fork differs from the original:

+* provides a new top-level `parse/1` function
+* supports binary input
+* support file input (if the passed string is a file that exists and ends with `.edn`, it will be read)
+* provides a `parse_file/1` function

 ## Add Dependency

 In your project's `rebar.config`: